TheUnproductive/ads/README.md

 Some form of error detection comes with the custom header, since we use a predefined standard to store information like High-Bit / Low-Bit frequencies, sampling rate and sample duration.

-Note: Implanting works, but the implanted audio is very loud, a way to lower the volume still has to be found
+Note: Implanting works, but the implanted audio is very loud, a way to lower the volume still has to be found.

+If you don't specify a input file, you will get only the generated audio.

 ## Supported Filetypes